 - .03 Please note that this document sets out the required approach that boards must follow.
-If a directive in this guide will cause a material misstatement of a board's financial position please contact the Ministry as any deviation from this guide will require Ministry approval. - .04 As per PS 3150, boards must also include the tangible capital assets of entities controlled by them in their financial statements. - .05 This policy does not apply to goodwill or other intangible assets such as copyrights and patents. - .06 Per PS 3150.08 works of art and historical treasures are property that has cultural, aesthetic or historical value that is worth preserving perpetually.
+If a directive in this guide will cause a material misstatement of a board's financial position please contact the Ministry as any deviation from this guide will require Ministry approval. - .04 As per PS 3150, boards must also include the tangible capital assets of entities controlled by them in their financial statements. - .05 The policy does not apply to goodwill or other intangible assets such as copyrights and patents.
+For guidance on accounting and reporting of Purchased Intangibles, please refer to the Ministry's Purchased Intangibles Accounting Policy and Implementation Guide. - .06 Per PS 3150.08 works of art and historical treasures are property that has cultural, aesthetic or historical value that is worth preserving perpetually.
 Works of art and historical treasures would not be recognized as tangible capital assets in government financial statements because a reasonable estimate of the future benefits associated with such property cannot be made.
 Nevertheless, the existence of such property should be disclosed (see paragraph .194 (e)). - .07 Unless otherwise stated, this policy does not apply to inventories of buildings and land assets, held for resale that are recognized as a financial asset.
-Inventories for resale are recognized as a financial asset if the board owned tangible capital asset has been permanently removed from service and all of the following criteria have been met, per PS 1201.055: - prior to the date of the financial statements, the government body, management board or an individual with the appropriate level of authority commits the government to selling the asset; - the asset is in a condition to be sold; - the asset is publicly seen to be for sale;
+Inventories for resale are recognized as a financial asset if the board owned tangible capital asset has been permanently removed from service and all of the following criteria have been met, per PS 1201.055: - prior to the date of the financial statements, the government body, management board or an individual with the appropriate level of authority commits the government to selling the asset; - the asset is in a condition to be sold; - the asset is publicly seen to be for sale; - there is an active market for the asset:

-- there is an active market for the asset; - there is a plan in place for selling the asset; and, - it is reasonably anticipated that the sale to a purchaser external to the government reporting entity will be completed within one year of the reporting date. - .08 Boards are encouraged to obtain a copy of the CPA Canada Handbooks to supplement this guide as this guide may not necessarily cover all of the sections that boards will need to reference.
+- there is a plan in place for selling the asset; and, - it is reasonably anticipated that the sale to a purchaser external to the government reporting entity will be completed within one year of the reporting date. - .08 Boards are encouraged to obtain a copy of the CPA Canada Handbooks to supplement this guide as this guide may not necessarily cover all of the sections that boards will need to reference.
 The Handbooks are available electronically or in paper format.
 A subscription may be ordered by the following means: